secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/youtube/index.html.md

 1. have mouse-over thumbnails.
 1. can be played at a higher speed.
 1. can be fast forwarded and rewound in 10-second blocks.
-1. can be timeshifted by adding them to a watch later list.
+1. can be time-shifted by adding them to a watch later list.
 1. can be embedded, for example in the handbook.
 1. restart at the right spot after being reloaded.
 1. can be easily viewed on other devices, like TVs or streaming devices, with YouTube support.